 Developed hot springs are easier to get to and usually consist of bigger pools, more facilities, and amenities for visitors.

-Harrison Hot Springs Resort & Spa are popular developed hot springs in Canada.
+Harrison Hot Springs Resort & Spa are popular developed hot spring in Canada.
 There are 5 swimming pools on-site, even a private signature room with its own pool.
 The resort has facilities and amenities that visitors would need to enjoy their time at the springs.

 Since Canada is home to more than two dozen different hot springs scattered all throughout the west coast, it may be hard to choose just one.
 However, there are some in each region that are more favored than others.

 Liard River Hot Springs happened to be the second largest hot springs in Canada, located in Liard River Provincial Park.
-There is a nearby forest popular with hikers, and the location is perfect for people road tripping across the Alaskan Highway.
+There is a nearby forest popular with hikers, and the location is perfect for people road-tripping across the Alaskan Highway.
 There are 8 different pools for visitors to relax and soak in the beauty of the Canadian wilderness.

 Lussier Hot Springs is located in the Kootenay region, where there are a variety of different hot springs in the wilderness; but Lussier tends to be the favorite.
 There are multiple different pools ranging in temperature, from freezing to steaming hot.
 Lussier is a very popular spot and simple to access, so make sure to try and visit in the morning hours, or just before sunset for the best experience.